zain-flk/lexam/README.md

 **Developer Guide: Local Setup**

 PS: This example doesn't include file upload part, as that was done manually.
+Core focus was acquiring all the files and then process them to calculate the cost and time of each process.

 ## Prerequisites
 Before setting up the project locally, ensure you have the following installed: